-My GP told me ‘all women get that’.
+I had very subtle symptoms, a bit of mid cycle bleeding, and went to my GP.
+This isn’t one of the usual symptoms of ovarian cancer.
+My GP told me “all women get that”.
 I think it was only because I was a nurse that I knew that wasn’t true.
 She reluctantly said I could see a gynaecologist who referred me for a hysteroscopy (that didn’t show anything) and an ultrasound, which showed a 5cm mass.
-Everyone said it was a benign cyst but the policy was to remove it.
-I had it removed and was told everything was fine.
+Everyone thought it was a benign cyst but the policy was to remove it.
+I had it removed and was initially told everything was fine.
 A week later, the consultant rang to tell me it was cancer.

 The diagnosis didn’t surprise me

-I was the only one the whole way along who thought it was cancer.
-The diagnosis didn’t surprise me, it just surprised everyone else.
+It didn’t surprise me, it just surprised everyone else.
 I feel it was only my knowledge of medicine that pushed me to get a diagnosis.
 I suspect a lot of women would have accepted the first assessment that everything was normal.

 I had surgery and chemotherapy because the tumour had burst and my cancer was stage IC.
 Chemotherapy was recommended and I decided to opt for it as I was keen to go for every option available.

 Your anxiety levels are so huge

 I found my knowledge about relationships and how they can change – close friends can disappear – really helpful because that did happen to me.
 I knew there was an explanation: close friends often can’t handle the distress.
 Other things did surprise me though.
 I was offered a clinical trial when I had chemotherapy and even though I had written patient information leaflets myself I couldn’t process the information.
-I ended up saying “no thank you”, which I find strange in hindsight because I know there are advantages to going in for clinical trials - but your anxiety levels are so huge.
+I ended up saying no, which I find strange in hindsight because I know there are advantages to going in for clinical trials - but your anxiety levels are so huge.

 I worked all the way through my treatment because I didn’t want to look or feel like a victim, but now I think why didn’t I take the opportunity to watch all of those black and white movies and read magazines?
 My treatment lasted six months.
-I had check ups for about seven years afterwards and then they just said to come back if I was worried.
+I had check-ups for about seven years afterwards and then they just said to come back if I was worried.

-I’m now an oncology nurse
+I’m now a psycho-oncology nurse

 The majority of patients don’t want formal psychological support, they just want someone to listen to them and reassure them that what they’re feeling is normal.

 I was introduced to Target Ovarian Cancer very early on by my nurse specialist.
 Because of my background in health psychology and psycho-oncology, the charity also asked me to contribute to their guides for women, wearing both the health professional and patient hat.
-They also get me to do fun things like talk to donors.